 Depth and layering

-Smart window dressers will employ depth and layering to their displays to help draw the eye and make them more visually appealing.
+Experienced window dressers employ depth and layering to displays, which is visually appealing and helps to draw the eye.
 Varied textures and adjustable lighting is an easy way to enhance this.

 The type of retail window you are displaying in must be considered first though, as an open backed window will allow customers to see right into the shop.

-This can help to draw the customers' gaze further in; however, retail window display props and lighting must be positioned carefully so as not to intrude into the main shopping area.
-A closed back window may allow for more artistic compositions due to freedom over backdrop.
+This can draw the customers' gaze further in; however, retail window display props and lighting must be positioned carefully so as not to intrude into the main shopping area.
+A closed back window provides more freedom over backdrop, allowing for more artistic compositions.

 Grouping styles for shop window display